Examinations

 Find your candidate number

-You can locate your candidate number on the Examination and Assessment Information page in Student Self Service or by looking on the top of your individual timetable.
+You can locate your candidate number on the Examination and Assessment Information page in Student Self Service.

 Check your timetable